University of Nursing, Mandalay

 The university, which admits only 100 students per year, is one of the more selective universities in the nation.
 Nursing is one of few professions in Myanmar that provides decent job opportunities—inside or outside the country.
-The University Entrance Examination matriculation marks required for admission in 2006 was 380 out 600, slightly below what was required to go to medical school.
+The University Entrance Examination matriculation marks required for admission in 2006 was 380 out of 600, slightly below what was required to go to medical school.

 Speciality diploma programs in dental, EENT, mental health, pediatrics, critical care, and orthopedics are offered only at the Yangon Institute of Nursing.